Roadmap.

 Third-party audit

 A formal cryptographic-protocol audit, contingent on funding or sponsorship.
+Open-sourcing the core is the first step toward making one possible.

 More languages